-Introduction - For level 5 training, the user will learn how to use the nine S codes.
+Overview of S Code Data Collection - For level 6 training, the user will learn how to use the nine S codes.
 Specifically, the first five relate to individual student responses (S1-S5) (which can be used in association with the seating chart), and the final four relate to whole group responses (S6-S9).
 Capturing this data provides a rich picture of student engagement in the classroom.

-S codes are used when the observer wants to capture student actions using S codes, perhaps in a situation where the goal is to profile how students respond, either individually, within a small group, or the whole class.
-This allows the user to capture data on which students are engaged in answering questions, communication between the teacher and student, or communication between students regarding the quantity and type of discourse.
 To accomplish this goal, the observer can click on S1-S5 codes (at the end of the event) or first click on a student number before clicking on the S1-S5 codes (at the end of the event) 1-S5, 4-S3, 15-S5.
-The S6-S9 codes are not used with a student number because those codes refer to the whole class of students generating responses, such as when the teacher asks the students to write on the dry erase boards.
+The S6-S9 codes are not used with a student number because those codes refer to the whole class of students generating responses, such as when the teacher asks the students to write on the dry-erase boards.
 Utilizing all the S codes allows the user to capture all the individual and whole-class responses and helps determine the full extent of student engagement and interactions during the lesson.